 - Batteries made for Specific applications

 Primary batteries are batteries that get irreversibly altered after one use and hence cannot be reused whereas secondary batteries can be recharged many times.
-For the sake of this article we’ll be talking about rechargeable batteries since that is the type most widely used as inverter batteries and are also the most common type of batteries!
+For the sake of this article, we’ll be talking about rechargeable batteries since that is the type most widely used as inverter batteries and are also the most common type of batteries!

 What are Rechargeable Batteries?

-A chemical reaction takes place between the electrodes and electrolytes inside each battery which causes the formation of DC current.
+A chemical reaction takes place between the electrodes and electrolytes inside each battery which causes the formation of a DC current.
 This chemical reaction is reversible thus making these batteries ‘rechargeable’.